paulipa/sico-wiki/community-programs/loucr.md

 1. Use a buddy invite of your own by making on in here https://www.eveonline.com/recruit or alternatively you can use the buddy invite created by us: https://www.eveonline.com/signup?invc=dbb7443d-c7b0-4133-92ce-58d6165c71bd
 1. Create a new account and activate it.
 1. Next you want to create a gallente character.
-1. Make an ingame application to the Loud Crew [LOUCR] corporation
+1. Make an in game application to Institute of the Dark Arts [-BONK] corporation
-1. Join to the Special Interest: Ganking & Piracy on AUTH or click the following link to join the group https://auth.silentcoalition.com/group/request_add/89
+1. Join to the SIG Piracy on AUTH or click the following link to join the group https://auth.silentcoalition.com/group/request_add/89

 ## Injecting Skills
 Now we will use the skill point pack that you got from the buddy invite to inject you directly into the ship.
 You need to do 0 seconds of your own training.